Chapter Five: Board Policies

 Rules of Procedure - Except as otherwise specified here, or as required by law, the chair shall conduct board meetings according to Robert’s Rules of Order, Newly Revised.

 Agenda - At least seven working days before each meeting the chair of the board shall submit to the secretary the agenda for the next meeting.
-At least five working days before the meeting the secretary shall mail to each member of the board the agenda and all required monitoring reports.
+Meeting agendas and supporting materials shall be distributed to trustees sufficiently in advance of the meeting to permit informed review and deliberation.
+Distribution may occur electronically or by other appropriate means.

 Public Comment - Impromptu comments or questions by members of the public may be presented at any meeting of the board consistent with the provisions of Chapter 42.30 RCW, the open meetings act.
 The chair shall have the right to limit the time of any presentation.